microlib-org/llm_microlibs/README.md

 enable you to run **parts** of a bigger LLM (large language model).

-The parts are being run in sequential manner, and the time during which a node is not busy with computation can be used to load future layers into the GPU memory, which allows extremely fast run of full, unquantized LLMs even on consumer grade hardware.
+The parts are being run in sequential manner, and the time during which a node is not busy with computation can be used to load future layers into the GPU memory, which allows decent run of full, unquantized LLMs even on consumer grade hardware.

 Every part is just a standard PyTorch `nn.Module`.